Electric Scooter Batteries, and Identifying Charge System Components

 How Electric Scooter Batteries Power Your Scooters Motor

 Scooters require new batteries eventually, weather the cause is due to wear, old batteries, or damage.
 Identifying marks on the batteries will give you the Wattage, Voltage, and AH (amp hours/capacity), but sometimes part numbers are hidden by the scooter manufacturers so they can sell you their batteries only.
 I'll tell you how to cover that trick too, but you'll need a "volt meter", which is a great tool that tells you everything that you need to know.
 A volt-meter is a good investment if you are planning on working with charging systems often.
 You will need to know how to locate, determine, and understand your scooter's battery and charging system.
 Simple things like finding the batteries are the first step to diagnosing issues.
 Most scooters have a compartment for the batteries and the batteries are under a protective deck, but there are many places that manufacturers store the batteries, so if you are having trouble just follow the wires.
 After your batteries are located, you should sketch a diagram of your battery configuration, as you see in the image at the top of this Technical Blog.
 You will need to draw the terminals (negative/positive), mark the Back, Front, how many batteries, and detailed wiring positions.
-This Diagram that you should draw is like hansel and gretel's bread trail.
+This Diagram that you should draw is like hansel and Gretel's bread trail.
 You need it to get back to normal.
-Check this page out for more terminology and to familiarize yourself with scooter parts.

 General Electric Scooter Charge System Overview

 - Brain/Controller (Tells your motor how much power to use via throttle input)